Data Protection

 To ensure that Trinsic cannot access this data at rest, we store the identity results in the aforementioned session data vault, and embed the decryption key in the resultsAccessKey

-that is delivered to you via our clientside SDKs or redirect URL.
+that is delivered to you via our clientside SDKs, redirect URL, or upon session creation.

 We do not save or log the decryption key for the identity data, and so can only access the data during the course of the Get Session Results API call.